RABBITS -- I. The crucial role of nuclear star formation in driving the coalescence of supermassive black hole binaries: Introduction

 Apart from the aforementioned dissipationless gravitational mechanisms, dissipative gas processes are also expected to affect the shrinking of the binary orbit, especially in gas-rich disc galaxy mergers.
 The gas dynamical friction and torques from circumnuclear discs have been suggested to play an important role in bringing two SMBHs to form a binary \citep[e.g.][]{Armitage2002,Escala2004,Escala2005,Dotti2006,Mayer2007,Chapon2013,SouzaLima2017}.
 During the hard binary phase, the SMBH binary further interacts with the gaseous circumbinary disc \citep[CBD, see][for a recent review]{Lai2022}.
 Small-scale hydrodynamical CBD simulations have revealed that the gas accretion from the CBD drives the binary toward equal mass \citep[e.g.][]{Artymowicz1996,Hayasaki2007,Farris2014,Duffell2020}.
-Furthermore, the torques from the CBD can lead to either a shrinkage or an expansion of the binary orbit, depending on the disc and binary properties \citep[e.g.][]{Munoz2019,Munoz2020,Duffell2020,Heath2020,Tiede2020,Siwek2023,Tiede2023}.
+Furthermore, the torques from the CBD can lead to either a shrinkage or an expansion of the binary orbit, depending on the disc and binary properties \citep[e.g.][]{MacFadyen2008,Roedig2012,Miranda2017,Munoz2019,Munoz2020,Duffell2020,Heath2020,Tiede2020,Franchini2021,Franchini2023,Siwek2023,Tiede2023}.
 Note that the exact effects from CBDs remain a subject of ongoing debate.

-Recently, we introduced the {\it `Resolving supermAssive Black hole Binaries In galacTic hydrodynamical Simulations'} (RABBITS) series of studies, aiming to investigate the orbital evolution of SMBH binaries down to the GW emission phase in galactic-scale hydrodynamical simulations of both disc and elliptical galaxy mergers.
-In \citet{Liao2023_PaperI} (hereafter Paper I), we demonstrated that the central properties of galaxies and the sinking and formation of SMBH binaries can be significantly influenced by galaxy formation processes, especially the active galactic nuclei (AGNs) feedback process and its specific numerical implementations.
+In this work, we introduce the {\it `Resolving supermAssive Black hole Binaries In galacTic hydrodynamical Simulations'} (RABBITS) series of studies, aiming to investigate the orbital evolution of SMBH binaries down to the GW emission phase in galactic-scale hydrodynamical simulations of both disc and elliptical galaxy mergers.
+In a companion paper, \citet{Liao2023_PaperI} (hereafter Paper II), we demonstrate that the central properties of galaxies and the sinking and formation of SMBH binaries can be significantly influenced by galaxy formation processes, especially the active galactic nuclei (AGNs) feedback process and its specific numerical implementations.